LeXPLORE-Platform/lexplore-wisp-station/README.md

 - **Level 0**: Raw data collected from the WISPcloud API.

-- **Level 1A**: Raw data stored to NetCDF file where attributes (such as sensors used, units, description of data, etc.) are added to the data.
+- **Level 1**: Raw data stored to NetCDF file where attributes (such as sensors used, units, description of data, etc.) are added to the data.

-- **Level 1B**: Column with quality flags are added to the Level 1A data.
+Column with quality flags are added to the data.
 Quality flag "1" indicates that the data point didn't pass the quality checks and further investigation is needed, quality flag "0" indicates that no further investigation is needed.

 ## Quality assurance